DragoonAethis/Coriolis/README.md

 - You can either load `.env` contents as environment variables or point the `ENV_PATH` variable at it.
 - Run `ENV_PATH=path/to/your/.env ./manage.py runserver` to start the development server.
 - If you got the `ImproperlyConfigured`, this means the env vars from this file were not loaded.
+- Run `ENV_PATH=path/to/your/.env ./manage.py rundramatiq` to start the background task queue.
 - For non-production environments, the top bar will be tinted red.

 Common development tasks: